AI Cross-Validation

 Answer: After application, the original response is replaced and cannot be directly undone.
 It's recommended to carefully compare both versions before applying.

-Q5: Which agents support correction mode?β
+Q5: Which agents support AI cross-validation?β

-Q6: Are correction settings saved?β
+Q6: Are cross-validation settings saved?β

 Q7: Why is there sometimes no improved version?β